stanfordroboticsclub/boat-autonomy/readme.md

 ## Todos

-- Refactor so that everything is in real world units (for example speed is now in pixels/sec)
+- Refactor so that everything is in real world units (mostly done, need to integrate with all controllers)
-- More realistic physics (eg add drag force)
+- More realistic physics (eg add drag force, accelerations aren't applied instantaneously)
-- More work on state estimation from noisy input, integrate with minimal_controller
+- More work on state estimation from noisy input, integrate with controllers
-- Improve minimal_controller so that it can perform well in high currents; plan angular acceleration and linear acceleration 'together' rather than separately?
-- Probably a lot more
+- Add boundaries to all controllers so that the boat doesn't go off very far from the screen
+- Local map on main screen + minimap on top right showing global position so that the boat isn't extremely tiny on the main screen
+- Change controllers so that they can also turn to a target heading

 ## Troubleshooting